Trahloc/dnd5e-2014/README.md

 - **Legacy Campaigns**: Keep your existing campaigns running with the original ruleset
 - **Preference for 2014 Rules**: Continue using the familiar 2014 edition mechanics
 - **Compatibility**: Run alongside the official system without conflicts
+- **Module Inheritance**: Automatically compatible with modules designed for "dnd5e"

+## 🔗 Module Compatibility Layer

+This system includes a **built-in compatibility layer** that automatically redirects module calls from "dnd5e" to "dnd5e-2014".
+This means:

+- ✅ **Existing D&D 5e modules work without modification**
+- ✅ **No need to fork or update third-party modules**
+- ✅ **Automatic settings, flags, and sheet registration inheritance**
+- ✅ **Seamless integration with the D&D 5e ecosystem**

+Modules that check for `game.system.id === "dnd5e"` will work transparently with this system.

 ## 📦 Installation